xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 ### Decryption and Replay

-Because decryption will happen in the auth service before streaming to the client, the UX of replaying encrypted recordings is no different from unencrypted recordings.
+Because decryption will happen in the auth service before streaming to the client, the UX of replaying encrypted recordings is nearly identical to unencrypted recordings.
 The auth server will find and unwrap its active key in the `session_recording_config` using either the key's identifier within the KMS or the `host_uuid` attached to HSM derived keys.
 It will use that key to decrypt the data on the fly as it's streamed back to the client.
 This should be compatible with all replay clients, including web.
+The only change to the client UX is that encrypted recording files can not be passed directly to `tsh play` because decryption is only possible within the auth service.

 If a recording was encrypted with a rotated key, the auth server will also need to search the list of rotated keys to find and unwrap the correct key.
 Public